lujiefsi/CrashTuner/README.md

 # CrashTuner

 ## What can you get from this project?
 This the report of bugs that found by CrashTuner.
-We will give the detail of how to trgigger ecah bugs.
-Besdides, we also give a simple version of CrashTuner in docker to show how CrashTuner find these bugs.
+We will give the detail of how to trigger each bugs.
+Besides, we also give a simple version of CrashTuner in docker to show how CrashTuner find these bugs.
 ## Found bugs
 |Bug Id  |Status |patch|Detail|Meta-info|
 | :------:  | :------: | :------: | :------: | :------: |